-I just gave my first conference talk last month!
+I gave my first conference talk in July 2020, which as of this writing was last month!
 I spoke at WPCampus 2020 Online on how to improve your WordPress site’s performance, based on a case study of a non-WordPress web app (written in Python and Flask) I had worked on.

 In this post, I will discuss:

 - why you don’t need to be an expert,